top of page

 Always have a clean bowl of fresh water available.

-* Your puppy understands that you are the pack leader- you control the food source.
-Establishing a good realtionship of trust as the pup’s “Pack Leader” is so fundamaental in training.
+*Your puppy understands that you are the pack leader- you control the food source.
+Establishing a good relationship of trust as the pup’s “Pack Leader” is fundamental in training.

-* It also teaches that when it’s time to eat, it’s time to eat- not fool around.
-Instilling a concept of schedule and order.
+*It also teaches that when it’s time to eat, it’s time to eat- not fool around.
+This instills a concept of schedule and order.

 to potty.
 It sets his\her system to be predictable and consistent.